 With the opening of Avengers Campus at Disney California Adventure and the Tropical Hideaway restaurant at Disneyland, we've added to our list, adding in some new favorite, mouthwatering, must-have treats.

 This list could easily grow twice as long, but these are the best snacks at Disneyland that we find ourselves daydreaming about before a visit and end up going back to time and again.
 Is it snack time yet?

-The 10 Best Disneyland Snacks and Where to Find Them
+The Best Disneyland Snacks and Where to Find Them

 The Myth.
 The Legend.
 The Whip.
 The Dole Whip.
 Or in this case, the Dole Whip Float!

-Dole Whip is a soft serve pineapple flavored frozen treat that you can find at the entrance to Adventureland in front of the Enchanted Tiki Room.
-You can order just the Dole Whip itself or as a float in pineapple juice, complete with a little drink umbrella.
-Here’s our little secret for avoiding the ever-present line (it seems the Dole Whip has quite a cult of followers).
-If you plan to watch the Enchanted Tiki Room show, the line to purchase Dole Whip is often much shorter on the attraction side.
-You can enjoy your refreshing treat while you wait for the next show or while you cool off in the dark and air-conditioned show.
+Dole Whip is a soft-serve, pineapple-flavored frozen treat that you can find at the entrance to Adventureland in front of the Enchanted Tiki Room.
+You can order just the Dole Whip itself, or as a float in pineapple juice, complete with a little drink umbrella.
+The wait is over!
+Order using the Disneyland Mobile Order service through the Disneyland app.
+You can enjoy your refreshing treat inside the Enchanted Tiki Room while you cool off in the dark and air-conditioned show.

 Crunch on a Giant Pickle